EVERYTHING A TEACHER NEEDS TO KNOW

 Dialog to Learn will utilize 20-30 minutes of class per week.

 To get the most out of dialogue journaling it is necessary to maintain regular correspondence.
 We ask teachers to have students write a minimum of once a week.
-Although, we encourage teachers to have students email 2-3 times per week.
-Each session should not take more than 10-15 minutes.
+Each session should not take more than 20-30 minutes.
 Emails should be between 5-15 sentences based on individual student's level.

-Program cycles are typically 8-10 weeks.
+Program cycles are typically a semester to full school year.
 We do our best to work with the specific scheduling needs of each school.
-We encourage classes to engage in two cycles per school year, one in each semester.
+We encourage classes to engage in a full school-year cycle.

-We find that 8-10 weeks is the ideal length of a cycle for students, teachers, and volunteers.
+We find that a full semester or more is the ideal length of a cycle for students, teachers, and volunteers.
 We do our best to work with schools' schedules, taking into account holidays and testing times.

 Send an email to firstname.lastname@example.org to set up a time to discuss getting Dialog to Learn into your classroom!